Our favourite places to stay on this sleepy Cebu island.

 Filipino travellers will enjoy exploring Harajuku and Shibuya for quirky fashion, unique souvenirs, and the latest trends.
 Cooler November weather makes it easy to shop, try local snacks, and wander the streets in comfort.

 November in Tokyo combines nature, culture, food, shopping, and beautiful lights all in one.
 It is the ideal month for Filipino travellers who want a complete Japanese experience without the crowds.
-Pack a light jacket, bring your camera, and prepare for a trip filled with memorable moments and stunning scenery.
+Pack a light jacket, bring your camera, and prepare for a trip filled with memorable moments, stunning scenery, and smart, budget-friendly experiences.

 Published at